Top 9 Day Trips From Bangkok, Thailand - Updated 2023

 Immerse yourself in the vibrant culture of Thailand

 Thailand is a country with a long history of strife, due to the internal conflicts in the kingdom and incursions by other countries.
-These hardships, along with the resilience of its people, is what built Thailand into the flourishing city it is today.
-So head out and explore more of Thailand and what she has to offer!
+These hardships, along with the resilience of its people, are what built Thailand into the flourishing city it is today.
+So head out and explore more of the places to visit in Thailand and what the country has to offer!

 Disclosure: Trip101 selects the listings in our articles independently.
 Some of the listings in this article contain affiliate links.